 - Duplication, altering, or using unauthorized keys is prohibited.

-Lost keys for residence halls, theme houses, and most apartments will result in a $75 lock change charge.
-Lost Balcer and Nelsen apartment keys will result in a $200 lock change charge.
+Lost keys for residence halls will result in a $75 lock change charge.
+Lost keys for apartments and theme houses, including exterior keys, will result in higher lock change charges; these charges may be in excess of $200.
 A lost student ID card or temporary swipe card will cost $15 to replace.

 If a student is locked out of their residence hall room, they should contact: